-The concept for the Mount Horeb Community Education Center, or MHCEC, initially came about by way of observing parent responses to decisions that were being made around how to implement school for Mount Horeb Area School District (MHASD) students.
-The COVID-19 pandemic was significantly impacting the course of the upcoming 2020-2021 school year.
-Parents were expressing concern about being able to adequately support their children in the virtual learning environment.
+The concept for the Mount Horeb Community Education Center, or MHCEC, initially came about by way of parent responses to decisions that were being made around how to implement school for Mount Horeb Area School District (MHASD) students.
+The COVID-19 pandemic was significantly impacting the course of the 2020-2021 school year.
+Parents were expressing concern about being able to adequately support their students in the virtual learning environment.
 Working parents were worried about what they were going to do about leaving their children to go to work.
-Yet others lamented the loss of the social and physical benefits that their children will be lacking without in person school.
+Yet others lamented the loss of the social and physical benefits that their children would be lacking without in person school.

 - Virtual Learning Support